alafSantos/SE202-Rust-STM32L4-LED-Matrix/README.md

 # SE202 Rust - LED Matrix
 The purpose of this repository is to show a little of the Rust course I followed in my master's 1 programme, as part of the Embedded Systems study track I chose.
-Here it's possible to find a Rust programme for controlling a LED Matrix through a STM32L4 MCU.
+Here it's possible to find a Rust programme for controlling a LED Matrix through an STM32L4 MCU.

 ## Meta
  * **Master in Electrical Engineering - Institut Polytechnique de Paris**